Trucking industry in the United States: Economic impact

-The importance of trucking is communicated by the industry adage: "If you bought it, a truck brought it."
+The importance of trucking in America is communicated by the industry adage: "If you bought it, a truck brought it."
 Retail stores, hospitals, gas stations, garbage disposal, construction sites, banks, and even a clean water supply depends entirely upon trucks to distribute vital cargo.
 Even before a product reaches store shelves, the raw materials and other stages of production materials that go into manufacturing any given product are moved by trucks.

 Today, railroads are primarily used to haul bulk quantities of cargo over long distances.
 Unless a manufacturing or distribution facility has a direct connection to the railroad, the remainder of the trip must be handled by truck.
 Recent implementation of "just in time" strategies have resulted in the increased use of trucks to help satisfy businesses' fluid inventory needs.
 Using this strategy, businesses gain the ability to reduce the costs associated with excess inventory and larger warehousing facilities by requiring more frequent deliveries.
 According to an industry group, many retail, commercial, and government services require daily or weekly deliveries to keep supplies or merchandise on hand.
 Many hospitals have also moved to "just in time" inventory systems.
 The nation's busiest gas stations require deliveries of fuel several times per day, while the average station receives fuel every two to three days.
 Grocery stores require deliveries of perishable food items every two to three days.

 Trucks are vitally important to U.S. industry, however, measuring the impact of trucking on the economy is more difficult, because trucking services are so intertwined with all sectors of the economy.
 According to the measurable share of the economy that trucking represents, the industry directly contributes about 5 percent to the gross domestic product annually.
 In addition, the industry plays a critical support role for other transportation modes and for other sectors of the economy such as the resource, manufacturing, construction, and wholesale and retail trade industries.